A man in glasses smiling

 Does getting a crown hurt?

 Our Washington, DC, dentists will ensure that you are comfortable during your treatment.
-When the tooth is being reshaped, you will be numbed using a local anesthetic.
+When the tooth is being reshaped, you will be thoroughly numbed using a local anesthetic.
 It is important to communicate with your dentist during and after treatment.
 If your crown is causing pain, or if you experience any sort of discomfort, please let your dentist know so he can make adjustments.

 How long will my crown last?